 The length of the material produced at the hands of copywriters and content writers will, naturally, differ depending on the purpose.
 Social media posts will require more content than a social media advertisement, for example.
 But then an article will require less content than a white paper.

 There aren’t any set rules with regards to specific lengths for copywriting and content writing, but there are some loose guidelines to follow for each.
-PPC adverts, for example, require microcopy, but articles need long form content.
+PPC adverts, for example, require microcopy, but articles need long-form content.

-Use your professional judgement as well when it comes to the length of the content you produce.
+Use your professional judgment as well when it comes to the length of the content you produce.
 You’ll be sure to know whether or not your content is too long or too short once you’ve written it.

-You should minimise grammatical errors and spelling mistakes – that goes without saying – because it interrupts a readers’ train of thought, distracting them from what it is you’re trying to persuade them to do in the first place.
+You should minimise grammatical errors and spelling mistakes – that goes without saying – because it interrupts a reader’s train of thought, distracting them from what it is you’re trying to persuade them to do in the first place.

 From missing punctuation out where it matters most to leaving out whole words in the middle of a sentence, it all has a detrimental effect on the perception of either your business or that of your clients’.

 Your readers want to give their custom to a firm they can trust and, in some cases, spelling mistakes and grammar errors can cause them to lose their trust in a company, and relatively quickly.
 Minimise any grammatical mistakes and typos by doing the following things:

 It would be a shame to rule one out completely in favour of the other, so don’t do that.
 Instead, you should use them in conjunction with each other.
 Marketing campaigns, for example, will need you to put a copywriting hat on, whereas writing long-form articles will require content writing expertise.
 So no matter what it is you’re writing, you’ll be using both techniques at some point or another, so don’t exclude any from your writing style.